-There is zero tolerance of alcohol in the blood of a driver in Turkey.
+There is zero tolerance for alcohol in the blood of a driver in Turkey.
 You must not drink any alcohol if you intend to drive afterwards.
-The penalties are stiff and could see you held in a not very pleasant Turkish jail.
+The penalties are stiff and could see you held in a not-very-pleasant Turkish jail.

 Minimum Driving Age